 - 1) The Migration and Passport Office shall operate a national visa system.
 The system shall serve the registration of visa applications and the issuance of visas granted by Liechtenstein.
-In particular, it shall contain the data transmitted via the national interface (N-VIS) to the C-VIS. - 2) The national visa system shall contain the following categories of data on visa applicants: - a) alphanumerical data on the applicant and on the visas that have been applied for, granted, denied, cancelled, revoked, or extended; - b) the applicant's photographs and fingerprints; - c) the links between certain visa applications. - 3) The Migration and Passport Office may process, and in particular enter, modify, delete, or retrieve data in the national visa system in order to perform the duties required in the visa procedure.
-It must enter and process the data transmitted to the C-VIS in accordance with Regulation (EC) No 767/2008.177
+In particular, it shall contain the data transmitted automatically via the national interface (N-VIS) to the C-VIS and from the C-VIS to the national visa system.184 - 2) The national visa system shall contain the following categories of data on visa applicants: - a) alphanumerical data on the applicant and on the visas that have been applied for, granted, denied, cancelled, revoked, or extended; - b) the face image and the fingerprints of the applicant; 185 - c) the links between certain visa applications; - d) the data from the SIS to which the visa authorities have access, provided that an alert as referred to in Regulation (EU) 2018/1861 and Regulation (EU) 2018/1860 exists.
+186